 Is there a Zipp raffle?

 Yes!
 The Zipp raffle will work like in previous years – you compete in 10 events and you get in the raffle (racing twice in one event does not count as two events).
-So if you compete in the minimum of 10 out of the 13 events – you are in the raffle.
+So if you compete in the minimum of 10 out of the 14 events – you are in the raffle.
 Only the 14 races listed on the OVCX schedule count towards the raffle.
 Last year over 100 raffle prizes went out.
 Grand prizes for 2013 will be a Zipp 303 carbon disc wheelset, Capitol Bicycle steel or aluminum custom cross frame, and a pair of Zipp 40 alloy wheels.

 What’s this “Zipp Sponsored OVCX Athlete of the Week”?